baggashivansh/step-flow/README.md

 Backend development is fragmented.

-To build a simple async task system, developers usually combine:
+Even for a simple async task system, developers usually need:
-- API frameworks (Express/Fastify)
+- An API framework (Express / Fastify)
-- Queues (BullMQ/RabbitMQ)
+- A queue (BullMQ / RabbitMQ)
-- Workers
+- Background workers
-- State & logging tools
+- Logging and observability tools

-This increases complexity, setup time, and mental overhead.
+This increases setup time, complexity, and cognitive load—especially for beginners.

 ---